cyberbotics/webots-doc/guide/using-python.md

 #### macOS and Linux installation

-Most of the Linux distributions have Python already installed. macOS also has Python installed by default.
+Most of the Linux distributions have Python 2.7 and 3.x already installed. macOS has Python 2.7 installed by default.
+It is possible to install Python 3.6 from the [Python web site](https://www.python.org) or from various Linux repositories.
 To check the current version of Python installed on your system, you can type in a terminal:

 ```sh
 $ python --version